jhollist/jhollist.github.io/_posts/2014-10-9-Category-Feed.md

 {% endraw %}
 {% endhighlight %}

 I have saved this in the source of my website as `feed.r.xml`.
 One gotcha is that Jekyll appears to convert all categories to lower case.
-I had it site to loop on `site.categories.R` and it wasn't working.
+I had it set to loop on `site.categories.R` and it wasn't working.
 Switching to `site.categories.r` fixed the problem.

 Since `feed.r.xml` has the `layout: null` in the YAML, everytime the site builds on Github (i.e. everytime a change is made), this feed will get updated.
 In theory, I should be able to submit this feed to [R-bloggers](http://www.r-bloggers.com/add-your-blog/) and everytime I have a new post with the R category, it will also get picked up by R-bloggers.
 Only downside to this is that a new category template will be required for each category that I want to build the RSS feed for.